 Born in July 1939 to an Azeri (Turkic) family from the northern city of Mashhad.
 Was jailed by the Shah of Iran for supporting Ayatollah Khomeini's revolution.
 After the regime took power in 1979, helped organize Revolutionary Guard and other security organs.
 Lost some use of right arm in purported assassination attempt in June 1981.
 Was elected president in 1981 and served until 1989.
 Was selected Khomeini's successor in June 1989.
 Upon that selection, Khamene'i's religious ranking was advanced in official organs to "Grand Ayatollah" from the lower-ranking "Hojjat ol-Islam."
-Still lacks the undisputed authority to end factional disputes and the public adoration Khomeini had.
-Has taken more of a day-to-day role since the 2009 uprising, including establishing strict parameters for Iran's nuclear negotiating team during the JCPOA talks.
-As to Khamene'i's health situation, the government acknowledged that he underwent prostate surgery in September 2014 but Khamene'i has since appeared in public regularly, including occasionally performing light physical tasks.
+He still lacks the undisputed authority and the public adoration Khomeini had, and competes with Grand Ayatollah Ali al-Sistani of Iraq and other Shia clerics for the role of marja taqlid ("source of inspiration")-the leading Shia figure who holds the allegiance of millions of Shias regionwide and worldwide.
+As to Khamene'i's health situation, the government acknowledged that he underwent prostate surgery in September 2014, but Khamene'i has since appeared in public regularly, including occasionally performing light physical tasks.
 Has not traveled outside Iran since becoming Supreme Leader.
 Lives in the Pasteur district of Tehran, named after French biologist Louis Pasteur.